hrani/TimeCellAnalysis/TcPy/README.md

 ## pybind11 module functions

-This module provides an interface for the Mau algorithms, the Modi algorithms, and the data structures used to configure them.
+This module provides an interface for the Mau algorithms, the Modi algorithms, the peq calculations, and the data structures used to configure them.

 Functions:
 ----------